ClaireFinn74/data-projectcf/README.md

 If you wanted to list all Fire Brigade and Ambulance Callouts information along with a certain field of preference within the Dataset use a URL similar to this:
 *http://DublinfirebrigadeandambulancecalloutsAPI.com/callouts/?[District_ID]=[SWORDS]*

-"?" :
+- "?"
+Starts the query string
-[District_ID] meaning "[Field of preference]" so it will search for the information in the Dataset that you requested =[SWORDS] meaning =[Prefered Field info] so it will respond with the information in the Dataset that you requested
+- [District_ID] meaning "[Field of preference]" so it will search for the information in the Dataset that you requested
+- =[SWORDS] meaning =[Prefered Field info] so it will respond with the information in the Dataset that you requested